-New York attorney general sues Trump Organization, revealing state investigation into the company’s financial dealings
+New York attorney general files legal action against Trump Organization, revealing state investigation into the company’s financial dealings

 In the filing, signed by a deputy to Attorney General Letitia James, the attorney general’s office said it is investigating Trump’s use of “Statements of Financial Condition” – documents Trump sent to lenders, summarizing his assets and debts.

-The filing asks a New York state judge to compel the Trump Organization to provide information it has been withholding from investigators — including a subpoena seeking an interview with the president’s son Eric.
+The filing asks a New York state judge to compel the Trump Organization to provide information it has been withholding from investigators – including a subpoena seeking an interview with the president’s son, Eric.

 The attorney general’s office said it began investigating after Trump’s former lawyer and “fixer,” Michael Cohen, told Congress in February 2019 that Trump had used these statements to inflate his net worth to lenders.